Ryoichi2022/PyBer_Analysis/README.md

 ![](https://github.com/Ryoichi2022/PyBer_Analysis/blob/main/PyBer_summary_table.PNG)

-In addition, using the four-month data from January 1, 2019 to April 28, 2019, a line chart was depicted for the total of daily fare in each type of city as shown below.
+In addition, using the four-month data from January 1, 2019 to April 28, 2019, a line chart was depicted for the fare total on a weekly basis in each type of city as shown below.

 ![](https://github.com/Ryoichi2022/PyBer_Analysis/blob/main/PyBer_fare_summary.png)